kevgo/text-runner/README.md

 </div>

-Text-Runner is a test framework for user-facing documentation.
+Text-Runner is a test framework for technical documentation.
 It helps keep documentation up to date.
 An example is the text you are reading right now.
 TextRunner verifies it for technical correctness.

-If you tell it how, TextRunner can read and understand any form of Markdown-formatted text in any human language as well as complex data in tables, bullet point lists, and even embedded images!
+As a fully programmable test framework, TextRunner can read and understand any form of Markdown-formatted text in any human language as well as complex data in tables, bullet point lists, and even images!

 ### For users